 - Take a stool softener or a fibre supplement

 To help you out, our physicians are available for free consultations, round-the-clock.
-Connect with one of our doctors today to discuss any questions or concerns you may have.
+Connect with one of our doctors today to discuss any questions or for treatment options.